Thai Massage is known for its work on energy lines, called Sen lines in Thailand, and for its many stretches that often resemble yoga moves.

 Most Asian bodywork is based on the concept that there is a system of energy lines in the body.
 If they are blocked, health problems develop.

 Unblocking this energy flow results in improved health.
 In Thailand, this energy is called Sen, in China Chi, in Japan Ki, and in India prana.

 How do you work with energy?

 There is a difference between theory and practice.
-In this case the practice involves the therapist’s health and longevity.
-There are compelling reasons why therapists often modify the text-book sen line approach in Thai Massage.
+In this case, the practice involves the therapist’s health and longevity.
+There are important reasons why therapists often modify the text-book sen line approach in Thai Massage.

 1. Thai Massage Sen line work is applied with thumb pressure